HSE-LAMBDA/rapid-ao/README.md

 - `BO-XOR-GBDT.ipynb` --- the experiment with Bayesian Optimization over GBDT-based adaptive divergences on one of the synthetic tasks;
 - `BO-Pythia1-Cat.ipynb` --- tuning Pythia hyper-parameters with Bayesian Optimization and CatBoost-based adaptive divergences;
 - `AVO.ipynb` --- experiments with Adversarial Variational Optimization;
-- `Pythia-Tune-AVO.ipynb` --- an example implementation of AVO (source: (MLHEP 2019)[https://github.com/yandexdataschool/mlhep2019/blob/master/notebooks/day-8/Pythia-Tune-AVO.ipynb]).
+- `Pythia-Tune-AVO.ipynb` --- an example implementation of AVO (source: [MLHEP 2019](https://github.com/yandexdataschool/mlhep2019/blob/master/notebooks/day-8/Pythia-Tune-AVO.ipynb)).

 *Note: inside the package adaptive divergences might be referred as 'pseudo-Jensen-Snannon divergences' or 'pJSD'.*